open-sauced/docs/docs/community/100-days-of-oss.md

 To make the most of your #100DaysOfOSS journey, here are some additional resources and events you can explore:

-1. **Weekly Twitter Spaces:** Join our weekly X Spaces sessions, where we discuss open source topics, share insights, and connect with like-minded individuals.
+1. **Weekly X Spaces:** Join our weekly X Spaces sessions, where we discuss open source topics, share insights, and connect with like-minded individuals.
 Follow us on [X](https://twitter.com/saucedopen) to stay updated on upcoming sessions.

 2. **Community Events:** Discover a wide range of events on our [community docs page](https://docs.opensauced.pizza/community/welcome-to-the-community).
 Whether it's hack days, workshops, or office hours, these events provide excellent opportunities to learn, collaborate, and find new projects to contribute to.